 What are the symptoms of long COVID?

-The NHS 2 lists some of the common symptoms people experience after having COVID-19.
+The NHS Footnote 2 lists some of the common symptoms people experience after having COVID-19.

-- Brain fog – problems with memory and concentration
+- Problems with your memory and concentration ("brain fog")

 - Chest pain or tightness